 In the 1960, insecurity and restlessness arose among the voters.
 This tension could be attributed to the economic recession, the USSR’s launch of Sputnik I in 1957 sparked fears that the American military was falling behind that of the Soviets.
 The incident of the U2 and the alignment of Cuba with the Soviet Union further invoked a feeling of insecurity among the voters.

 The Democratic nominee for president, Massachusetts senator John Kennedy promised active leadership.
 His republican opponent was Vice president Richard M. Nixon; he hoped to win by riding Eisenhower’s popularity.
-Both candidates had similar positions on policy issues.
-There were two factors that helped put Kennedy over the top: television and the civil rights issue.

 Kennedy was backed by his wealthy family and was handsome.
 People doubted his experience since he was only at the age of forty three.
 America was also worried that having roman catholic in the white house would lead either to influence of the pope on the American policies or to closer ties between church and state.